 Then, a whole wave of highly engaged, conversion-ready users will be flooding into your Facebook campaigns for you to capitalize on.

-Creating irresistible Facebook ads is a process.
+Creating irresistible Facebook advertising is a process.
 To succeed, you’ll need to learn about your advertising metrics, target audiences, ad design, copywriting, and many more factors.

 Don’t go with the first ad variation that comes to mind and then run it for three consecutive months.
 Optimize your Facebook campaigns like you’d optimize your website.